isislovecruft/talks/README.rst

 Talks
 ========

+* **2016 October 13**: See the `2016-10-13-waterloo` directory for slides.

+  Guest lecture on challenges in Tor bridge distribution systems at `CrySP
+  <https://crysp.uwaterloo.ca/>`_ at the University of Waterloo, in Ontario,
+  Canada.

 * **2016 March 21**: See the `2016-03-21-raboud` directory for slides.

   Guest lecture on the history and current status of mixnets, anonymity